 From the IOR Co-Chairs: We are excited that you and your team made the effort, once again, to join us for this great regatta.
 There are a few new schools too, which is wonderful!
 As Co-chairs for the event, we

 have had the pleasure working with a gifted set of volunteers and boat owners this past year to ensure the success of the regatta.
 We couldn’t do this without them, the Storm Trysail Foundation, our sponsors and private donors and our host Larchmont Yacht Club all who allow us to make this weekend spectacular for you.
 We are here to answer any questions that may come up.

 Welcome to Larchmont Yacht Club, particularly those who are visiting for the first time.
 We are pleased to again co-host the Intercollegiate Offshore Regatta, which has grown over the past decade into the largest collegiate regatta in the country.

-This regatta makes an important contribution to our sport by giving college sailors a relatively rare big boat experience.
-It is important to LYC because we are committed to growing the sport, and it is an opportunity for college sailors from around the country to get to know us.
+This relatively rare big boat experience is important to LYC as we are committed to growing the sport, and it is an opportunity for college sailors from around the country to get to know us.

-LYC offers Summer and Winter Sailing Memberships that include access to our clubhouse and waterfront facilities at a modest cost.
-These memberships offer an excellent opportunity for collegiate and post-college sailors in the New York area to get a feel for what it would be like to be an active and permanent part of our LYC sailing community.
+When combined with competitive winter sailing, and our Ideal 18, one-design, and big-boat programs make Larchmont Yacht Club the preferred choice for post-college sailing.
+And our affordable Summer Memberships include access to our clubhouse and waterfront facilities at a modest cost giving you a feel for what it would be like to be an active and permanent part of our LYC sailing community.

 All of us here at Larchmont Yacht Club extend our best wishes for your team’s success in the Intercollegiate Offshore Regatta.
 Enjoy your weekend here and enjoy Larchmont Yacht Club.
 I look forward to seeing you on the water.